Wilfred Madius Tangau: Political career

-In 2012 the deputy president post fell vacant when Datuk Wilfred Bumburing quit UPKO to join the Opposition Pakatan Rakyat coalition.
-Tangau was elected the deputy president in October 2013, beating Datuk Dr Ewon Ebin, UPKO vice-president, with a slim majority.

-In March 2014 the founding president Tan Sri Bernard Dompok stepped down, nearly 10 months after he lost the Penampang parliamentary seat in the last general election.
-Since then Tangau has been serving as the Acting President of UPKO until he won the president post uncontested at the party triennial general meetings on 24 September 2018.
+In March 2014, the founding president Bernard Dompok stepped down, nearly 10 months after he lost the Penampang parliamentary seat in the 2018 general election.
+Since then, Tangau served as the Acting President of UPKO until he won the president post uncontested in the party's triennial general meeting on 24 September 2018.

 Ministerial career

-Prime Minister Datuk Seri Najib Razak announced a new Cabinet line-up on 28 July 2015, involving the appointment of seven new ministers and nine deputy ministers.
+Prime Minister Najib Razak announced a new cabinet line-up on 28 July 2015, involving the appointment of seven new ministers and nine deputy ministers.
 Tangau was appointed as the Minister of Science, Technology and Innovation.
-He was sworn in by the Yang di-Pertuan Agong on 4 August 2015.
+He was sworn in before the Yang di-Pertuan Agong on 4 August 2015.

 Tangau's vision for the Ministry has been for science, technology and innovation to be drivers of the “new economy”, or the Fourth Industrial Revolution.
 He actively promoted innovation as a way of life.
 Practical problems in life, especially those economic challenges should be properly identified and then innovate to resolved them using science and technologies.
 Innovators should be encouraged to secure Intellectual Property (IP) for their innovation and then the government should incentivised them to commercialised such that it will generate wealth and create jobs for the people.
 He started the National Innovation and Creative Economy (NICE) Expo in 2017.
 He blogs regularly and writes a weekly column every Sunday in the Daily Express, the largest daily newspaper in Sabah, expressing his thoughts about the advancement of science, technology and innovation in the country during his ministerial term.

 Later career

 In the aftermath of 2018 general election, UPKO under his leadership decided to quit Barisan Nasional and joined the Pakatan Harapan-Warisan government bloc both federally and at the state, citing the popular aspiration for change.
-Tangau was appointed as nominated assemblyman to serve as Deputy Chief Minister of Sabah (Kadazandusun Murut/Non-Muslim bumiputera quota) in the Shafie Apdal cabinet and remained so until the coalition lost snap election in 2020.
+Tangau was appointed as nominated assemblyman to serve as Deputy Chief Minister I of Sabah (Kadazandusun Murut/Non-Muslim Bumiputera quota) in the Shafie Apdal cabinet and remained so until the coalition lost snap election in 2020.